ministryofjustice/tsung-wrapper/README.md

 			length: 10

-As may be guessed, this will generate a 10-byte random string that with the name 'email_first_part'.
+As may be guessed, this will generate a 10-byte random string.
-This can be referred to in subsequent requests as %%_email_first_part%%, e.g.

-		request:
-		  thinktime: 6
-		  name: Login
-		  url: '/user/login'
-		  http_method: POST
-		  params:
-		    email:  %%_email_first_part%%@test.com
-		    password: %%_password%%
-		    submit: Sign in

 #### Defining a random number